Is your goal to explore or explain your data or ideas, or a combination of these?

-Creating visualizations such as above, which must be understood pretty much by all (see our post on ‘who’), is a challenge.
-However, as a rule of thumb, designing visualizations that would be ‘understood by all’ is a good goal, in fact some suggest that a product, such as a visualization, should be designed as if the user is drunk (not an endorsement).
+Creating visualizations such as above, which must be understood pretty much by all (see ‘Who’), is a challenge.
+However, as a rule of thumb, designing visualizations that could be ‘understood by all’ is a good goal, in fact some suggest that a product, such as a visualization, should be designed as if the user is drunk (not an endorsement).

-On the other hand, in an exploratory visualization environment, visualization is more of a process, rather than a product.
-Such an environment ideally gives the users the tools to examine what is in a data set, discover patterns, and gain insights on the studied subject.
-In an exploratory visualization environment, we don’t necessarily guide the viewer to see certain patterns or emphasize the information we find relevant.
-Instead, we allow the users as much control as possible, so that they can look at the data from multiple perspectives using various visualization methods, changing the parameters as they see fit (for example, they can reclassify the data with as many different methods and thresholds as they see fit), or bringing in other data sets for comparison.
-Based on this visual interaction with the underlying data, the user becomes the analyst, and can gain insights and/or come up with some hypotheses.
+On the other hand, in an exploratory visualization environment, visualization is more process than product.
+An exploratory environment ideally gives the users tools to examine a data set, discover patterns, and gain insights.
+An exploratory visualization environment doesn’t necessarily guide the viewer to see certain patterns or emphasize particular information.
+Instead, a user is given control, allowing for views of the data from multiple perspectives, using various visualization methods, changing parameters, or bringing in other data sets for comparison.
+Based on this visual interaction with the underlying data, the user becomes the analyst, and can gain insights and/or come up with hypotheses.
 Those hypotheses are typically further tested following the exploratory stage.